SRR3I/OS_as_Terminal/README.md

 3. Run the application.
-   in exe_file_installer file you could setup it on your local machine and run it
+   in exe_file_installer folder 📁 you could setup it on your local machine and run it